Price graphs: Utilizing the structural information of financial time series for stock prediction: Results

 \subsection{CI distribution of price graphs}

 To examine the quality of the price graphs obtained from the daily quote data of stocks, we take the CI distributions to assess whether the converted price graphs can capture the intrinsic properties of stocks and whether CIs are capable of distinguishing between graph nodes.
 Specifically, for each market price dataset, we split the converted price graphs into two groups by the corresponding target value and calculate the CI for each graph from 2010 to 2019.
 For graphs with target 1, we denote this group as $Rise$ and color them red.
 For graphs with target 0, we denote this group with $Fall$ and mark them green.
 Figure \ref{fig:ci_dis} shows the CI distributions of a stock sampled from CSI-300 component stocks with the ticker symbol 002624.
-We find that the CI distributions of the two groups across the 6 market price datasets can be distinguished from each other.
+We find that the CI distributions of the two groups across the six market price datasets can be distinguished from each other.
 Furthermore, in addition to the visual differences, we also employ the Kolmogorov--Smirnov test to examine whether the two groups of distributions are significantly distinct in terms of statistics.
 We can see in Figure \ref{fig:ci_dis} that all $p$-values are less than 0.001; that is, the two groups of CIs have different distributions, which indicates that the price graphs converted from stock quote data can leverage certain intrinsic properties of stocks and separate rises from falls.
+Besides the CI distributions within two groups, we also inspect the discriminative ability of other structural indicators of nodes, such as degrees.
+However, they are not as distinguishable as CI within two groups, which indicates that CI can not only achieve more accurate or more discriminative attention weighing in model learning but also help model control the possible bias when facing abnormal nodes caused by chaotic property of financial time series.
+At the same time, this is consistent with the excellent performance of CI in influence description.